wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 1.93 =
+= 1.94 =
-WordPress 4.0 Media Grid enhancements (optional) and compatibility fixes.
-New auto-fill option for Media Manager taxonomy meta boxes.
-One other enhancement, three other fixes.
+Media Manager fixes and new "current-item" parameters for [mla_tag_cloud].
+Two other enhancements, seven fixes.

 == Other Notes ==